terminusdb/terminusdb/README.md

 ## Why TerminusDB/TerminusX

 * Get started in minutes.
 Work using your preferred language, or use our low-code console to get your database running in just a few minutes.
-* Add, replace and query documents using out document interface.
+* Add, replace and query documents using our document interface.
 * Powerful query allows you to search for repeating patterns using recursion.
 * Generate forms, get data validation, and a flexible & surfable document interface (in the console).
 * Visual tool to build complex data models, which are easy, maintainable, and enforced.